-Extended size units ship as separate shipping sections for field assembly.
+Vision air handling units can ship fully assembled or as separate shipping sections.
+Rig units that require field assembly of shipping sections into position first.
 Shipping sections are provided with a connection splice joint attached to the cabinet which seals against the gasket of the frame channel on the adjoining shipping section.
 The splice joint provides an air seal between two sections once they are assembled together.
 Some unit configurations require multiple splice joints on the same face or on opposing faces of a single section.
 Confirm correct placement and orientation of unit sections and splice joints based on included unit drawings.
 Align all splice joints to seat into the mating gasket to provide an air seal.
+If the splice joint was bent during shipping or rigging, restore it to its original position.
+(Figure 24 on page 15).
 Note: Some sections are shipped with shipping braces.
-These need to be removed before connecting the shipping sections.
+These need to be removed before connecting the shipping sections (Figure 14).

-Splice collars are built with foam inserts that should NOT be removed during installation (see Figure 6).
+Splice collars are built with foam inserts that should NOT be removed during installation (see Figure 15 on page 13).